rjb1116/sun_coordinates/README.md

 ## Math behind calculations

-The key calculation is getting the vector that points from the person on the surface of the earth, to the sun (Vector C in the figure below).
+The key calculation is getting the vector that points from the person on the surface of the earth to the sun (Vector C in the figure below).

 ![Figure2](Figures/figure2.png)